-Deborah M. DiCroce is President and CEO of the Hampton Roads Community Foundation.
-She has thirty-five years of experience in Virginia higher education, serving as President of Tidewater Community College for 14 years until 2012 and previously as President of Piedmont Virginia Community College in Charlottesville for nine years.
+Deborah M. DiCroce is president and CEO of the Hampton Roads Community Foundation.
+She has 35 years of experience in Virginia higher education, serving as president of Tidewater Community College for 14 years until 2012 and previously as president of Piedmont Virginia Community College in Charlottesville for nine years.

 Dr. DiCroce is a past trustee of the Southern Association of Colleges and Schools and past chair of the Presidents Academy of the American Association of Community Colleges.
 She has taught at the University of Virginia, The College of William and Mary, and Old Dominion University.
-She currently sits on the Board of Visitors at Norfolk State University and is a past member of the Board of Visitors at Christopher Newport University.
-In 1995, Dr. DiCroce was invited as one of twenty college and university presidents nationally to meet with the President of the United States at the White House for a discussion on higher education.
+She currently is vice rector of the Board of Visitors at Norfolk State University and is a past member of the Board of Visitors at Christopher Newport University.
+In 1995, Dr. DiCroce was invited as one of 20 college and university presidents nationally to meet with the President of the United States at the White House for a discussion on higher education.
 She was profiled in The Chronicle of Higher Education in 2008 as one of ten “Presidents Who Make a Real Difference.”

 Among her many community activities, Dr. DiCroce has chaired the regional boards of the Hampton Roads Chamber of Commerce and the Urban League of Hampton Roads, as well as the regional campaign for the United Way of South Hampton Roads.
 She has served on state-wide commissions and committees under five Virginia governors.
-In addition to being a member of the NSU’s Board of Visitors, Dr. DiCroce sits on the boards of Virginia Beach Vision, Greater Norfolk Corporation, The New E3 School, and the Virginia Early Childhood Foundation and the Virginia College Affordability Policy Council.
+In addition to being vice rector of the NSU’s Board of Visitors, Dr. DiCroce sits on the boards of Virginia Beach Vision, Greater Norfolk Corporation, The New E3 School, St. Patrick Catholic School, the Virginia Early Childhood Foundation and the Virginia College Affordability Policy Council.